OSMLatam/OSM-Notes-Ingestion/tests/README.md

 # Testing System - OSM-Notes-profile

-This directory contains the unit and integration testing system for the OSM-Notes-profile project.
+This directory contains the comprehensive unit and integration testing system for the OSM-Notes-profile project.

 ## Directory Structure